Kilandor/Workshop2Playlist/README.md

 ## Stream Deck Setup
 1. Use the [Elgato Marketplace](https://marketplace.elgato.com/product/streamerbot-5c942a07-4bf6-4207-a2f2-f8599c398f2a) to install the Streamer.bot plugin.
 2. In Streamer.bot goto Integrations > Elgato Stream Deck > Turn on **Auto Start** and press **Start Server**
 3. In Stream Deck, add a Streamer.bot > **Status Indicator** button.
-4. Edit the button and find **Streamer.bot: Any connection** click the ⚙️ button.
-Then simply click **New** and then just click save.
+4. Edit the button and find **Streamer.bot: No Instance Found** click the ⚙️ button.
+Then simply click **New** and then just click **Save**.
-5. Now scroll to the bottom and find **Import** and then open **Examples\Stream Deck.txt** copy the data inside the file and paste it in, and choose import.
+5. Now scroll to the bottom and find **Import** and then open **[Stream Deck.txt](Examples/StreamDeck.txt)** copy the data inside the file and paste it in, and choose import.
 6. Now simply reqeust some tracks and try it out.

 ## Zua Setup
 So this is more complex as it requires coding, but it is possible.<br>
-An example script can be found in **Examples\workshop2playlist.lua**<br>
+This is an example script, it can also be found in the examples folder **[workshop2playlist.lua](Examples/workshop2playlist.lua)**<br>
 Also without a mod such as **ChatUtils** the URL would have to be manually typed it currently.<br><br>
 The ZUA function for this is **Workshop2Playlist.AddWorkshopItem(url)** this currently provides no response as the backend request has to operate asynchronous.

 ## Commands

-- /w2p reset - This command clears the reset queue, and resets the information with Streamer.bot and Stream Deck.
+- **/w2p reset** - This command clears the reset queue, and resets the information with next queue button, also for Streamer.bot and Stream Deck.
 This should only need to be used if you have loaded a new playlist but had requests remaining.